Prime Editing Unlocks a Universal Strategy for Restoring Lost Proteins

 Acne-causing factors include:

-Acne is caused by the sebaceous glands being oversensitive to a normal level of androgens in the blood, which P. acnes and inflammation exacerbate.
+Acne is caused by the sebaceous glands being oversensitive to a normal level of androgens in the blood in which P. acnes and inflammation exacerbate.

 Acne can result from the following factors: